 - You're courageous: If you can sing "Oklahoma!" in front of 1,200 people, you can do anything.

 - You're resourceful: You've probably produced "The Fantasticks" in a small town on a $900 budget.
 You know how to get a lot of value from minimal resources.

 - You're a team player: You know that there are truly no small roles, only small actors.
 The show would fail without everyone giving their best, and even a brilliant performance by a star can be undermined by a poor supporting cast.
 We work together in theatre and (mostly) leave our egos at the stage door.
 We truly collaborate.

 - You're versatile: You can probably sing, act, dance.
 But you can also run a sewing machine.
 And a table saw.
 And you've probably rewired a lighting fixture.
 You've done a sound check.
 You're good with a paintbrush.
 You're not afraid to get your hands dirty for the benefit of the show.
 In short, you know how to acquire new skills quickly.

 - You're flexible: you've worked with some directors who inspired you.
 Others left you flat, but you did the work anyway.
-Same goes with your fellow actors, designers and stagehands… some were amazing and supportive, others were horrible and demoralizing to work with (we won't name names).
+Same goes for your fellow actors, designers, and stagehands… some were amazing and supportive, others were horrible and demoralizing to work with (we won't name names).
 You have worked with them all.
 And learned a little something from every one of them.